MorrisMA/M16C5x/README.md

 clearing of the FIFO empty flag.

 Test Program 4, M16C5x_Tst4.asm, is used to test the receive signal path.
-Hyperterminal and Tera Term were used to sent (without local echo) several large text files through the M16C5x UART.
+Hyper-Terminal and Tera Term were used to sent (without local echo) several large text files through the M16C5x UART.
 The test program polls the RDR, and if a character is received without error, then upper case are converted to lower case characters, and vice-versa.
 Using a Keyspan Quad Port USB serial